This is about community.

 How many inches waited for me?

-Hmmm.
-Forty-four inches beside the dresser, approximately twelve inches on the bookcase, seventeen inches on the bedside table, three on the coffee table, and on my ereader I'd guess somewhere in the neighborhood of twenty-five inches.
+inches on the bedside table, three on the coffee table, and on my ereader I'd

 Books, books, BOOKS!
 How many inches do you have?